 We assume you already have knowledge of GTM and have created a website container to configure tags for your website.

 We have released a Google Tag Manager template which you can use during the setup of this guide, it'll make it easier to implement Cookie First.
 Our template is not yet visible in the community template gallery, it is under review.
-You can download the template at Github or via this link.
+You can download the template at Github or add it to your container via the community template gallery:

 1. Open your GTM container